 Paint and paintbrush (optional)

-The thread I used is Anchor thread in the following colours, and you’ll need 1 skein of each:
+The thread I used is Anchor thread in the following colours (EDIT: DMC now also given), and you’ll need 1 skein of each:

 Shades 1-5 are pinks, and 6-9 are greens (refer to template for shade numbers and placement).